-Blueberry buckle is classic good food.
+Blueberry buckle is classic great food.
 Just like your grandma would have made, this is a moist, tender cake studded with blueberries and blanketed with a buttery, cinnamony streusel.

 And why *Buckle* you ask?
 Apparently, it has to do with the batter buckling due to the berries and crumb topping.

 Well, whatever the reason, it is yummy and deserving of a name that sets it apart.

 In a separate bowl, mix 2 c. flour,

 2 tsp. baking powder,

 Measure out 1/2 c. milk or buttermilk, and pour just a bit into the egg/butter/sugar mixture.